DSchoutsen/HA_connection_Xtend/README.md

 > * I haven't got time to get to the boiler information yet.
 > * The Xtend provide a weird value of **32767** (maximum Integer value) for pressures and temperatures.
 I suspect these mean _Not available_ but will contact Intergas to make sure.

 My Xtend Heatpump dashboard looks like this.
+The room in the 2nd column is for a hidden notification card, that only appears when there is a notification, other than '-'.

 ![XtendDash](images/HA_Xtend_boiler_dashboard.png)